Oxalidaceae R. Brown 1818

 The ovary develops into a 5-chambered fruit which is usually a capsule but may be a berry.
 Some species have explosively dehiscent fruits as a very effective mechanism for seed dispersal.
 Seeds may have a fleshy aril that spontaneously inverts itself to catapult the seed from the pod.
 Because of this, some members of the Oxalidaceae are invasive weeds and may disperse themselves through the greenhouse with volunteer seedlings coming up in every pot.
 A non-succulent species Oxalis corniculata (creeping wood sorrel), with small yellow flowers, will be familiar to many cactus collectors and is difficult to eradicate.

 A few South American species of Oxalis are stem succulents and some South African species produce small to medium-sized tubers.
-Some of these tubers are edible and cultivated for food, and leaves can also be eaten.
+Some of these tubers are edible and cultivated for food.
+Leaves can also be eaten.
 However, excessive consumption of leaves containing oxalate may lead to loss of bone density.
-Several species have somewhat fleshy leaves.
+Several species have somewhat fleshy succulent leaves.

 Oxalis gigantea Barnéoud 1846

 A woody drought-resistant shrub growing up to 20ft tall, but more commonly 6 - 8 ft.
 Leaves with three obovate leaflets are produced in response to rain.
 Mature plants produce large yellow 5-petalled flowers in the Spring.

 Native to coastal deserts and other dry terrain of Chile.
 My plant is strictly a Winter grower and is a dry stick through the rest of the year irrespective of watering.

 Oxalis tuberosa Molina 1782 (Oca, New Zealand Yam)